 For further information, see the Destination NSW website.

-The median weekly rental price in Sydney is AUD$500 for a three-bedroom house and $485 for a one-bedroom unit.
+The median weekly rental price in Sydney is AUD$550 for a house and $545 for a unit.
 In regional New South Wales, the median weekly rental price for a house ranges from $330 to $370 and the median weekly rental price for a unit ranges from $240 to $310.

 Sydney’s city and suburbs are connected by a network of buses, trains, ferries and light rail.
 Public transport in regional NSW is usually limited to a local bus service, so access to a car or other form of transport may be required.
 International students are eligible for discounted travel in some parts of NSW.
 For more information about public transport and fares, see the NSW Transport Info website.